netlify/blobs/README.md

 ```

 Optionally, you can choose to group blobs together under a common prefix and then browse them hierarchically when
-listing a store.
-To do this, use the `/` character in your keys to group them into multiple levels.
+listing a store, just like grouping files in a directory.
+To do this, use the `/` character in your keys to group them
+into directories.

 Take the following list of keys as an example: